Twitter CEO Dorsey needs to bring answers on free speech, Rep. Walden says

 Now Congress wants to understand why.

-The House of Representatives Energy and Commerce Committee is holding a hearing on Wednesday, Sept.
-5 at 1:30 p.m.
+The House of Representatives Energy and Commerce Committee is holding a hearing Wednesday at 1:30 p.m.
 ET / 10:30 a.m.
 PT with Twitter CEO Jack Dorsey to discuss how tech companies make decisions on whether to ban people from their platform.
 But more importantly, Committee Chairman Rep. Greg Walden wants to know why it keeps happening to conservative voices.

 "A lot of people are wondering, who's behind the curtain?
-And how is this being decided as to whose voice is heard first and whose voices is heard most," Walden said in an interview Tuesday.
+And how is this being decided as to whose voice is heard first and whose voices is heard most," Walden, a Republican congressman from Oregon, said in an interview Tuesday.

 At issue are algorithms, which are computer programs that tech companies use to organize everything from search results to our friend feeds to the videos recommended on YouTube.
 These algorithms often weigh thousands of different things, starting with the likelihood a post is relevant to you, based on what Facebook, Twitter and Google know about you, and what you tend to click on or respond to.